-Impacts on water resources could occur due to; water quality degradation from increases in turbidity, sedimentation, and salinity; spills; cross-aquifer mixing; water quantity depletion due to a span of activities related to nuclear power production, right from mining and processing of the uranium ore to be used as fuel in the nuclear reactors; associated infrastructural development; the fission process and energy production; to disposal of the radioactive waste.
+Impacts on water resources could occur due to; water quality degradation from increases in turbidity, sedimentation, and salinity; spills; cross-aquifer mixing; water quantity depletion due to a span of activities related to nuclear power production, the associated infrastructural development; the fission process and energy production; to disposal of the radioactive waste.

-During the uranium mining, water would be required for dust control, consumptive use, and general support of infrastructural development activities.
+During the construction of the nuclear plant, water would be required for dust control, consumptive use, and general support of infrastructural development activities.
 Depending on availability, it may be trucked in from off-site sources or obtained from local groundwater wells or nearby surface water bodies.
 Where surface waters are used for such activities, depletion of stream flows could occur.
 The generation of produced water can create several problems: water may be depleted from nearby aquifers; Produced water also may contain organic acids, alkalis, diesel oil, crankcase oils, and acidic stimulation fluids (e.g., hydrochloric and hydrofluoric acids).